Cine Palacio de la Musica

 In 1983, the architect Enrique Lopez Izquierdo Camino renovated the basement community ballroom into two more auditoriums seating 468 and 241.
 The main auditorium is intact with 1,722 seats.

 In March 2006 it was announced that the Cine Palacio de la Musica was to close and the interior would become a shopping mall.
 The adjacent Cine Avenida was closed in 2007, and beyond its landmarked facade, retail was installed there.
-The Cine Palacio de la Musica closed as a cinema in June 2008, but plans changed, and from December 2008 to January 2013 work, including restoration of the facade occurred, so that the Cine Palacio de la Musica would be reused as a concert hall.
+The Cine Palacio de la Musica closed as a cinema on 22nd June 2008, but plans changed, and from December 2008 to January 2013 work, including restoration of the facade occurred, so that the Cine Palacio de la Musica would be reused as a concert hall.
 Incredibly, despite all the renovation already done for this important historic landmark, due to economic circumstances, as of 2013, it is once again proposed to become retail.
 There is a petition drive underway that it should be restored as a concert hall and resume a cultural heritage use rather than become another shopping opportunity.

 Just login to your account and subscribe to this theater